 4. An eco-stay with a passion for recycling

-Walking around Kanatal you’ll realize how everything comes from recycling materials: doors, windows and even glasses (that where collected after a prestigious showroom).
+Walking around Kanatal you’ll realize how everything comes from recycling materials: doors, windows, and even glasses (that were collected after a prestigious showroom).
 Wellness and services are guaranteed of course, as well as the gorgeous glimpses from over the clouds!

 Prices: from 83€ per night, full board